Bluesky at Home » Home Decor » Green and White Rustic Winter Decor Ideas

 The white was a large white candle that I took out of our tall metal candle stand in the entry.

-The rustic came from the old clay pots that I bought when a few of us bloggers met for lunch a couple of years ago and went shopping.
+The rustic came from the old clay pots that I bought when a few of us bloggers met for lunch and shopping a few years ago.
 I love those little pots.

 Again, this winter vignette seemed to arrange itself.